macmillanpublishers/blog/_posts/2016-2-1-My-First-Slackbot.md

 ## Setup

-In order to test and ultimately run Taskbot, you need to set up the integration for your slack team.
+In order to test and ultimately run TaskBot, you need to set up the integration for your slack team.
 Don't be intimidated: it's very easy and there's no real risk (you're not using up precious resources or anything).
 [Follow this link to your Slack settings](https://my.slack.com/services/new/bot), pick a username, and add the integration.
 Slack will return an API token when the bot is activated--copy this!
 You'll need it in the final code.

 Once the integration is set up, you'll also need to invite your bot to some channels.
 She needs to be a member of any channels you want her to participate in (or, in this case, analyze).
 Invite her the same way you'd invite any user.